 Assemble the pushrods: thread a rod end with a plain nut to each end of each pushrod.

-Do not tighten the nuts until the pushrod lengths have been adjusted.
+Do not tighten the nuts until the pushrod lengths have been adjusted later in this task.

-Cut 2 rectangles of rubber sheet to approximately 30 x 50mm and punch a hole in the centre of each just big enough to pass the pushrod through.
-These are dust covers and they will be fixed to the firewall at the end of this task.
+Cut 2 pieces of rubber sheet approximately 40mm square and punch a hole in the centre of each just big enough to pass the pushrod through.
+These are the dust covers and they will be fixed to the firewall at the end of this task.
 Slip one over each pushrod for now.